Can I resell my COVID tests online? - NewsBreak

 Amazon, eBay, and Facebook have all imposed restrictions on users trying to sell COVID-19 tests, as well as other COVID-related materials like masks.

 If you search Amazon for at-home COVID tests, you’ll see pages of results, including the brand’s own tests.
-What you won’t see, however, are unverified sellers, an Amazon spokesperson tells Nexstar.Can’t get free COVID-19 tests from USPS?
-Here’s what you might be doing wrong
+What you won’t see, however, are unverified sellers, an Amazon spokesperson tells Nexstar.White House soft-launches COVID-19 test request website

 Before COVID test kits are available for purchase through Amazon, the company verifies “the sellers as an authorized manufacturer and/or distributor and perform product compliance reviews.”